YudiTan/pulse-friends/README.md

 # Pulse Interview Assignment

+Logs in via Facebook SDK Api and fetches user's list of liked movies.

 To get started, run "npm install" after cloning the folder.

 Then, run "npm run" and it should work.